Download Careers360 App

 Remainders

-In the CAT 2025 examination, 2 questions were asked under the reminders topic.
+In the CAT 2025 examination, 2 questions were asked under the reminders theorem topic.
 Hence, it is ideal to start with this topic under the CAT number systems topic of the quantitative aptitude.
 Questions can include division-based problems, application of the division algorithm, using properties of remainders, cyclicity, and solving problems using concepts like Fermat’s or Euler’s theorem in advanced cases.

 Factors and Exponents